nezoomie/brunch-eggs-and-bacon/README.md

 		vendor/styles/bootstrap

-They're in original [LESS](http://lesscss.org/) format in order to be easily customized, and compiled together with brunch's app build.
+They're in original [LESS](http://lesscss.org/) format in order to be easily customized, and compiled together with the app build.

 ## Exclude Bootstrap jQuery plugins